Swatto86/QuickConnect/docs/Chapter_18_Configuration_and_Settings.md

 ---

 **Next Chapter Preview:**
-In Chapter 19, we'll explore keyboard shortcuts and global hotkeys, learning how to implement Ctrl+Shift+R to show windows and the secret Ctrl+Shift+Alt+R reset shortcut.
-We'll cover the `tauri-plugin-global-shortcut` and best practices for keyboard input handling.
+In Chapter 19, we'll explore keyboard shortcuts and global hotkeys, learning how QuickConnect implements `Ctrl+Shift+R` using `tauri-plugin-global-shortcut` to show/focus windows, and how the destructive `Ctrl+Shift+Alt+R` reset shortcut is implemented as a per-window keyboard handler with double confirmation.

 **Chapter Progress:** ✅ Completed
 **Pages:** 52